DocumentationAPI ReferenceRelease Notes

 GPU Worker

-The gpu-runner worker must run on a dedicated GPU-powered node and is not included in the CPU/memory totals above as it runs on separate hardware.
+The gpu-runner worker must run on a dedicated GPU-powered node and is not included in the CPU/memory totals above.
+Plan for an additional node with at least 4 vCPU, 16 GiB RAM, and one NVIDIA T4 (or equivalent) GPU.
 See the Infrastructure Prerequisites section for recommended GPU instance types.

 All resource values can be customized in your values.yaml.
 See the Example Configurations section for details.